What Is a Brokered CD?

 The downside of this is that you do stand to lose some of your money if interest rates have risen since you purchased the brokered CD.
 In a rising interest environment, demand for brokered CDs on the secondary market falls, so you may end up selling your CD for less than you paid.

 The ability to sell your brokered CD on the secondary market means you can also purchase one from the secondary market.
 You can sometimes get great deals on secondary market brokered CDs, because brokers will offer them at a discount since they are not new issues.

 Owning brokered CDs can also help spread your deposits out over multiple banks to take full advantage of FDIC insurance coverage.
 Since the FDIC limits coverage to $250,000 per depositor per bank, investors with larger sums to deposit can purchase CDs at different banks to ensure full federal deposit insurance coverage.
 With brokered CDs, you can hold deposits at many banks within one brokerage account.

 Are Brokered CDs Safe?

-FDIC insurance covers most brokered CDs, making them a relatively safe place to invest your money.
+FDIC insures most brokered certificates of deposit up to $250,000, making them a relatively safe place to invest your money.
 Because CDs are a deposit product, you don’t risk losing your money if the market goes bad.
 And, if you intend to hold your brokered CD until maturity, you won’t have to worry about selling it on the secondary market for a potential loss.